nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_qsg.rst

    After some time, the devices join the Zigbee network.
    On the development kit programmed with the light bulb sample, **LED 3** turns on when the light bulb joins the network.
    On the development kit programmed with the light switch sample, **LED 3** turns on when the device joins the network and **LED 4** turns on when the light switch finds a light bulb to control.

+Reopening the network
+   If you find that you are having issues with your devices joining the Zigbee network, it may be because the network needs to be reopened manually.
+   If the network is open, then **LED 3** on the development kit programmed with the network coordinator sample will be on.
+   If **LED 3** is not on, then the network is closed and needs to be reopened again.

+   To reopen the network, press **Button 1** on the development kit that has been programmed as the network coordinator.
+   The network remains open for 180 seconds by default at startup, and after **Button 1** is pressed.
+After 180 seconds have passed, the network will close and need to be re-opened.

+   For more information, see the :ref:`User interface <zigbee_network_coordinator_user_interface>` section from the :ref:`Zigbee Network coordinator <zigbee_light_switch_sample>` sample.

 .. rst-class:: numbered-step